Estate Planning Lawyer in Arizona

 The general recommendation is to review your estate plan every three to five years and update it as necessary.
 You may also want to make changes after certain life events, such as the birth of new children or grandchildren, the death of an heir, or the acquisition of new assets.

-We appreciate that you may be tempted by the relatively low cost of do-it-yourself estate planning worksheets, however, the peace of mind that comes with the professional advice of an experienced estate planning lawyer is very valuable.
+We appreciate that you may be tempted by the relatively low cost of do-it-yourself estate planning worksheets, however, the peace of mind that comes with the professional advice of an experienced estate planning lawyer in Scottsdale, AZ is very valuable.
 The entire purpose of estate planning is to make sure your assets and dependents are properly cared for after you die.

 An Arizona estate planning attorney can help you by: